"

 References

-Addy, T. M., Dube, D., Mitchell, K. A., & SoRelle, M. (2023).
+Addy, T. M., Dube, D., Mitchell, K. A., & SoRelle, M. (2021).
 What inclusive instructors do: Principles and practices for excellence in college teaching.
-Taylor & Francis.
+Stylus.

-Center for Excellence in Teaching, learning and Innovation (n.d.)
+Center for Excellence in Teaching, Learning and Innovation (n.d.)
 Inclusive teaching practices & course design.
+University of Pennsylvania.
 Retrieved July 26, 2024 from https://cetli.upenn.edu/resources/inclusivity/practices-courses/

 Finley, D. (2021, April 28).
 Inclusive syllabus.
 American Psychological Association. https://www.apa.org/ed/precollege/psychology-teacher-network/introductory-psychology/inclusive-syllabus